 What Are the Pennsylvania Bankruptcy Exemptions?

-Upsolve is a nonprofit tool that helps you file bankruptcy for free.
+5 minute read • Upsolve is a nonprofit that helps you get out of debt with education and free debt relief tools, like our bankruptcy filing tool.
 Think TurboTax for bankruptcy.
 Get free education, customer support, and community.
 Featured in Forbes 4x and funded by institutions like Harvard University so we'll never ask you for a credit card.
 Explore our free tool

-Written by Attorney Karra Kingston
+Written by Attorney Karra Kingston.

 Bankruptcy exemptions protect your assets up to a certain dollar amount.
 If a piece of property or asset is covered by an exemption, the bankruptcy trustee administering your case can’t sell it to get money to pay your creditors.
 Most state exemptions allow filers to keep many basic assets like their car, home, clothes, and other household goods and furniture.

 If you own property that isn’t covered by an exemption, it’s called non-exempt property.
 Under bankruptcy law, the bankruptcy trustee can sell any non-exempt property you own and use the proceeds to pay your creditors.
 But this is rare in Chapter 7 cases.
-Most are no-asset cases, which means all the debtor's property is protected by exemptions.
+Most are no-asset cases, which means all the filer’s property is protected by exemptions.

 Who Can Use the Pennsylvania Bankruptcy Exemptions?

-The federal Bankruptcy Code is the law that governs bankruptcy cases across the U.S. It includes a list of federal bankruptcy exemptions.
-States can choose whether to use the federal bankruptcy exemptions or create their own exemptions.
 Pennsylvania state law has its own list of bankruptcy exemptions, but you can choose to use the federal exemptions instead if they’re more beneficial for your case.
 It’s up to you which set of exemptions you choose to use, but you can’t pick and choose from both.

 To use the Pennsylvania state exemptions, you need to have lived in the state for at least two years prior to filing your bankruptcy petition.
 This requirement ensures people don’t move to file bankruptcy in a state with more favorable exemption laws.
-If you use the state exemptions, you can also use the federal nonbankruptcy exemptions to protect qualifying retirement funds and disability benefits for public employees and military personnel.
+If you use the state exemptions, you can also use the federal non-bankruptcy exemptions to protect qualifying retirement funds and disability benefits for public employees and military personnel.

 If you aren’t sure which set of exemptions will be most beneficial for your individual situation, you can schedule a free consultation with a bankruptcy attorney.
 An experienced Pennsylvania bankruptcy lawyer will be able to give you legal advice that’s tailored to your case.

-Upsolve User Experiences
+Upsolve Member Experiences

-Pennsylvania Bankruptcy Exemptions
+2,099+ Members OnlinePennsylvania Bankruptcy Exemptions

 Below we’ll cover the most commonly used Pennsylvania exemptions.
-They fall into three broad categories: real property exemptions for your home, personal property exemptions, and money benefit exemptions.
+They fall into three main categories: real property exemptions for your home, personal property exemptions, and money benefit exemptions.
 If you own property with your spouse and file bankruptcy together, you can double the exemption amount for that property.

 Real Property Exemptions: The Pennsylvania Homestead Exemption

-Equity is the amount your home is worth minus the amount you owe on your mortgage(s).
+Equity is the amount your home is worth minus the amount you owe on your mortgage.
 For example, let’s say you own a home in Philadelphia that costs $300,000 and you owe $250,000 on the mortgage.
 This means you have $50,000 in equity.
 If you’re filing bankruptcy as an individual, you won’t be able to exempt the full value of the home because your equity is more than the $27,900 exemption.
 But a married couple in the same situation could use the federal exemption to protect their full equity and keep the home during a Chapter 7 case.

 If your home isn’t protected by exemptions, that doesn’t mean you have to lose your home.
 You may want to explore a different debt relief option or look into filing Chapter 13 bankruptcy instead.